 Use technology to help you

-As with adding any service, there will be an increase in processes, paperwork, and hassle, so using technology to your benefit will keep everything centralised, reducing clutter and making everything much easier.
-Most management softwares can help with paperwork and other menial tasks, which means you can focus on offering the best service to your customers.
+As with adding any service, there will be an increase in processes, paperwork, and hassle, so using technology to your benefit will keep everything centralised.
+It reduces clutter and makes everything much easier.
+Most management software can help with paperwork and other menial tasks, meaning you can focus on offering the best service to your customers.
 Additionally, valet services are super simple to incorporate into your website, making it much more accessible and easy for customers to look into the new offering.

 Tailor it to your customers

 Overall, introducing valet service will be at times tricky, but should be rewarding in the long run.
-Hopefully these tips will help set you onto the right track, so that you can set up a successful and profitable valet storage service at your business.
+Hopefully, these tips will help set you on the right track, so that you can set up a successful and profitable valet storage service at your business.

-Storeganise offers both a self-storage and a valet-storage (shown above) customer facing app so that you can offer both services at your company.
+Storeganise fully integrates valet storage (as shown above) into your existing self storage service.
 Using our Operations App, you and your team can manage both services in one system, allowing for more efficient management of orders and deliveries.
+Check out the full list of features and integrations to see what you’ll get.

 Get a firsthand glimpse into what Storeganise can do for you.
-Book a free demo here.
+Book a free demo.

 Related Article: Ancillary Profit Centres in Self-Storage